• Recipes

 Notes

-A mandoline makes thin accurate slices and takes just minutes to cut the cucumber.
-Be sure to always use the food guard and/or a hand protector to prevent serious and painful cuts.
+A mandoline slicer makes thin accurate slices and takes just minutes to cut the cucumber.
+Be sure to always use the food guard and a hand protector to prevent serious and painful cuts.

 Make-Ahead & Storage

-These pickles are meant to be eaten within minutes of them being made for the freshest taste.
-However, these pickles can be stored in the refrigerator for up to 2 days and the cucumbers will have a slightly different texture.
+These pickles are meant to be eaten within minutes of being made for the freshest taste.
+However, they can be stored in the refrigerator for up to 2 days, and the cucumbers will have a slightly different texture.

 Calories: 77kcal | Carbohydrates: 19g | Sodium: 389mg | Potassium: 81mg | Sugar: 17g | Vitamin A: 55IU | Vitamin C: 4.3mg | Calcium: 8mg | Iron: 0.1mg